josephpconley/josephpconley.github.io/_posts/2014-6-18-totaljs-knockoutjs.md

 ##Conclusion

 There's no lack of Javascript web frameworks, and like any technology toolbox it's important to use the right tool for the job.
-While I've only just scratched the surface of the framework, I would highly recommend total.js to beginner and experts alike.
+While I've only just scratched the surface of the framework, I would highly recommend total.js to beginners and experts alike.